myfilessunny-droid/garuda/README.md

-# Garuda Dhruvam NGO Website
+# Garuda Dhhruvam NGO Website

-A modern, responsive website for Garuda Dhruvam NGO with donation functionality and admin dashboard.
+A modern, responsive website for Garuda Dhhruvam NGO with donation functionality and admin dashboard.

 ## 🚀 Quick Start